devNoiseConsulting/100-days-of-code-2/log.md

 **Today's Progress:** More work on a portfolio page for my freeCodeCamp projects.
 Daily programming challenge from the PhillyDev Slack.

 **Thoughts:** More work on the portfolio page with Bootstrap cards.
 Having issues getting a resizable width.

-The daily programming challenge had me creating a store of peoples time in an office.
-Created class for the workers and office schedule.
-Created a toString function to create the required output.
+The daily programming challenge built off of the previous challenge.
+Determined when to have a meeting that all coworkers could attend.

 **Link to work:**

 -   [Get Meeting Time Gist](https://gist.github.com/devNoiseConsulting/d03e43b9176546a2e2b3432eb01f8aa1)
 -   [freeCodeCamp Portfolio Commit](https://github.com/devNoiseConsulting/fcc-portfolio/commit/31b7dff0148fcbd96aa2bbd134f0b068901bfa55)

 <!--